Human medicines toxic to cats at a glance

 Common benzodiazepines include the following drugs:

-Jaundice (yellowing of the mucus membranes and whites of the eyes)
+- Jaundice (yellowing of the mucous membranes and whites of the eyes)

 7) ACE Inhibitors